section-engineering-education/engineering-education/articles/cost-optimization-and-use-cases-of-amazon-s3-intelligent-tiering/index.md

 - Amazon S3 Glacier Deep Archive (S3 Glacier Deep Archive) and Amazon S3 Glacier (S3 Glacier) designed for digital preservation, long-term archive.
 - S3 Outposts storage class used to store S3 data on-premises.

 With Amazon S3, users can manage their data throughout its lifecycle.
-The S3 Lifecycle Policy ensures automatic data transfer to different storage classes without any changes to the application.
+The S3 Lifecycle Policy ensures automatic data transfer to different storage classes with no changes to the application.

-The combination of the S3 Lifecycle Policies, S3 Storage Class Analysis, and S3 Storage Classes enables users to save on storage costs without impacting performance or data availability.
+The combination of the S3 Lifecycle Policies, S3 Storage Class Analysis, and S3 Storage Classes enables users to save on storage costs without affecting performance or data availability.

 Users of Amazon S3 Intelligent Tiering make their data easily accessible across multiple availability zones.